jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 ### Tips and tricks

 - Namespaces should only be used to separate resources that differ sufficiently.
-For example, for different versions of the same software: use {{< glossary_tooltip text="labels" term_id="label" >}} to reference resources within the same namespace.
+For example, you can use use {{< glossary_tooltip text="labels" term_id="label" >}} to reference different versions of the same software running <!-- TODO: Rewrite this to be more clear about using labels to label different versions of the same software, that it should be in the same namespace --> resources within the same namespace.

 <!-- TODO: Why? -->
 - For a production cluster, consider _not_ using the `default` namespace.
 Instead, make other namespaces and use those.